esamattis/yalr/README.md

 detected in the watch path.

-The watch path and various other options can be passed to the `yalr` command via command line switches (use `--help` to list them) or via an `YALRFile` in the current working directory.
+The watch path and various other options can be passed to the `yalr` command via command line switches (use `--help` to list them).

 ## YALRFile

+Another method to configure YALR is via an `YALRFile` which is read from the current working directory or from a path specified with `--configFile`.

 The YALRFile is a node.js module exposing a single object: